NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 ## EBS - Elastic Block Storage

-Amazon EBS allows you to create storage volumes and attch them Amazon EC2 instances.
+Amazon EBS allows you to create storage volumes and attach them Amazon EC2 instances.
 Once attached, you can create a file system on top of theses volumes, run a database, or use them in any other way you would use a block device.
 EBS volumes are placed in a specific Availibility Zone, where they are automatically replicated to protect you from the failure of a single component.

 _TLDR; A disk in the cloud that you attach to your EC2 instances_